ouspg/CompSec/Lab1_Network/README.md

 ```

+### B) Modification of client-side code
-This sites access control is lacking and users can in some cases access places where they should not have access to.
-One example is the users basket.
-Access other users basket
+This site's access control is lacking and users can in some cases access into places where they should not be able to.
+One example is the user's basket.
+Find a way to access another users basket.

-How id you do it?
+How did you do it?
 ```
 ```
 Sometimes the HTML contains unwanted stuff.
-This site for example has a scoreboard and the top bar should contain a link to it.
+This site has for example a scoreboard, and the top bar should contain a link to it.
 Use your browsers developer tools and make it visible.
 __Hint__ You can edit the fields in "Inspector" tab

 How did you make it visible?
 ```
 ```
-Sometimes javascript has thing visible that you don't want to.
+Sometimes JavaScript has thing visible that you don't want to.
 For example this site has an admin page that is not linked from anywhere of the site.
 That pages endpoint is however visible in the javascript.
 Open the juice-shop-min.js with your browsers dev tools and access it.
 __Hint__ Javascripts name is visible in the html code.
 There is a pretty print option at the bottom of the page ( "{}" - symbol) Use search to find the administration panels endpoint.

 What is the url to access administration panel?